A proportional hazard model for the estimation of ionosphere storm occurrence risk: INTRODUCTION

-Intensive storms being scarce, classical statistical methods for probability estimation, as empirical frequency, are not precise enough.
-In many domains, the Extreme Value Theory (EVT) enables to estimate the probability of scarce extreme events.
-But, because of, among other things, the finite discrete form of our data and the obvious non stationary behavior, the EVT cannot be applied. \\
+Intensive storms being scarce, classical statistical methods for probability estimation, such as empirical frequency estimation, are not accurate enough.
+In many domains, the probability of scarce extreme events can be estimated by extrapolation, using the Extreme Value Theory.
+Nevertheless, a direct application of EVT is not achievable here.

-In Section 2, we develop the arguments showing that a use of classical EVT is not achievable.
-In Section 3, we describe our new proportional hazard model.
-This is the main contribution of this paper.
-The description of parameter estimators could be found in Section 4.
-The Section 5 is dedicated to the presentation of applications to our data set.